DanJSG/react-ts/src/types/README.md

+# Types

-Put your TypeScript types and interfaces in this directory TODO delete this file
+Use this directory to store your global TypeScript types and interfaces.